Paulobar1999/MarketMadness/README.md

 # Installation
 **Requirements**

-To install MarketMadness all you need is a compatible version of Java, jre1.8.0_221 or newer, and a version of JavaFX installed into your IDE of choice.
+To install MarketMadness all you need is a compatible version of Java, (Java 8, jre1.8.0_221) or newer, and a version of JavaFX installed into your IDE of choice.
 We recommend eclipse neon if you wish to skip some of the more tedious installation.
-If you'd like to edit or view any of our FXML files you can do so with a scene builder installed.
+If you'd like to edit or view any of our FXML files you can do so with SceneBuilder ( 3 or above ) installed.

 **Importing**